XanaduAI/fockgaussian/README.md

 This repository contains:

-* A short python library, *fockgaussian* that given the inputs specifying a Gaussian unitary and the photon numbers of the input and output kets calculates the associated probability amplitude using the loop hafnian function of the `hafnian` library.
+* A short python library, *fockgaussian* that given the inputs specifying a Gaussian unitary and the photon numbers of the input and output kets calculates the associated probability amplitude using the loop hafnian function of the [The Walrus](https://github.com/XanaduAI/thewalrus).
-* A jupyter notebook with examples of the usage of the library and a comparison against the same calculation using the Fock backend of `strawberryfields`
+* A jupyter notebook with examples of the usage of the library and a comparison against the same calculation using the Fock backend of [Strawberry Fields](https://github.com/XanaduAI/strawberryfields).

 ## Requirements

-The functions in fockgaussian and the jupyter notebook examples require [Strawberry Fields](https://github.com/XanaduAI/strawberryfields) and the [The Walrus](https://github.com/XanaduAI/hafnian) library.
+The functions in fockgaussian and the jupyter notebook examples require [Strawberry Fields](https://github.com/XanaduAI/strawberryfields) and the [The Walrus](https://github.com/XanaduAI/thewalrus) library.

 ## Author